DIGIDEMO’s modules help to teach transferrable skills to Finnish high school students

 The strength of the DIGIDEMO modules is their authenticity and immersion.
 The user feels engaged in the story and wants to progress and try what’s around the next corner.
 Usability has been carefully thought out and the narrative arc remains intact.
 Progress is clear and easy.
 The experience of settling into different roles is especially memorable – with the help of modules, you can easily become a journalist in the imaginary municipality of Nyörilä, a Member of Parliament who listens to colleagues in Parliament or a decision-maker to solve global challenges.

-ThingLink has proven to be a good tool in pedagogy that focuses on authenticity, playfulness, and real problem solving.
-The digital learning environments created with ThingLink combine flexibly with face-to-face learning in a physical learning environment, such as a classroom.
+ThingLink has proven to be an excellent tool in pedagogy that focuses on authenticity, playfulness, and real problem solving as a key part of the learning process.
+The digital and web-based learning environments created with ThingLink combine flexibly with face-to-face learning in a physical learning environment, such as a traditional classroom setting.
+They also integrate seamelssly with all learning management systems (LMS).
+In ThingLink, all visual media can be annotated with other learning tools and multimedia content, making it suitable for all learning outcomes and grade levels.

-To date, the DIGIDEMO team has received feedback on the parliamentary episode from the University of Helsinki’s social science students and the digital skills team of the Jyväskylä Educational Consortium Gradia, who tested the teaching materials.
-The feedback was really positive and encouraging.
+To date, the DIGIDEMO team has received positive and encouraging feedback on the parliamentary episode from the University of Helsinki’s social science students and the digital skills team of the Jyväskylä Educational Consortium Gradia, who tested the teaching materials.
 Users especially valued pedagogy, usability and visuals.
 Teaching materials have also been demoed to other groups and have been very popular.
 With such encouraging feedback, now is a good time to move on to a wider testing and piloting phase.
 We look forward to the release of the modules!

-Read more about DIGIDEMO’s progress (in Finnish) on Facebook, Instagram and Twitter – you can find the project at @digidemohanke.
+You can also follow DIGIDEMO’s progress (in Finnish) on Facebook, Instagram and Twitter – at @digidemohanke.

 Interested in ThingLink’s design and content production services?